 Healing with Neuroscience

-In this training we will also bring deeper focus to the role of neuroscience in restoring the brain’s natural attunement to Secure Attachment.
-Our brain is a social brain – it is primed for connection, not isolation, and its innate quality of plasticity gives it the ability to re-establish, reveal and expand one’s intrinsic Healthy Attachment System.
+In this training, we will also bring a deeper focus to the role of neuroscience in restoring the brain’s natural attunement to Secure Attachment.
+Our brain is a social brain – it is primed for connection, not isolation, and its innate quality of plasticity gives it the ability to re-establish, reveal, and expand one’s intrinsic healthy attachment system.

-You will learn to use valuable tools to identify the specific Attachment orientations of your clients, such as observing their narrative styles, or using interactive resources like the ACE Questionnaire and the Schemas Questionnaire – an organized test and process revealing projections of expected outcomes that intensely affect our relationships and world view.
+You will learn to use valuable tools to identify additional attachment orientations of your clients, such as observing their specific narrative styles or using interactive resources including the ACE questionnaire and Schemas questionnaire – an organized test and process revealing projections of expected outcomes that intensely affect our relationships and world view.
 Understand the social brain, ANS regulation, Polyvagal Theory, and social engagement that inform healing techniques to facilitate authentic autonomy and true mutuality.

-- Intergenerational focus to counter the effects of role reversal and the transmission of injury
+- intergenerational focus to counter the effects of role reversal and the transmission of injury

-During this impactful 3-day workshop, live or recorded demos will be used to illustrate these points, along with lecture and interactive experiential exercises.
-Though open to all professionals who are interested in exploring their true nature and gaining new skills to use with their clients, this is not an introductory training and participants should have an established practice for supporting their inner experience in-depth.
+During this impactful 3-day workshop, live or recorded demos will be used to illustrate these points, along with lectures and interactive experiential exercises.
+Though open to all professionals who are interested in exploring their own depth and gaining new skills to use with their clients, this is not an introductory training and participants should have established practices that support their exploration of inner experience.

 Based on the contributions of Mary Ainsworth, Ellyn Bader, John Bowlby, John Gottman, Louise Kaplan, Heinz Kohut, Mary Main, Dan Siegel, Marion Solomon, Daniel Stern, Stan Tatkin, Donald W. Winnicott, Jeff Young, and countless others, this work embodies a compassionate, integrative understanding of how to help heal the dysregulation of the Autonomic Nervous System as well as Attachment Disruptions.